italiangrid/storm/release-notes/StoRM-v1.11.10.md

 ---
 layout: default
 title: "StoRM v.1.11.10 - release notes"
-release_date: "20.11.2015"
+release_date: "18.12.2015"
 rfcs:
 - id: STOR-234
   title: Storm BE does not manage correctly abort requests of expired tokens
 - id: STOR-741
   title: WebDAV MOVE and COPY requests with source equal to destination fail with 412 instead of 403
-- id: STOR-834
+- id: STOR-835
-  title: Update Milton version to face its security vulnerability
+  title: Improper management of SURL status can lead to PutDone errors and locked SURLs
 - id: STOR-837
   title: Missing GlueSAPath from Storage Areas BDII info
 features: